-- The 2022-23 Budget includes \$441.3M for capital purchases and capital grants through the QHIGI to deliver new social homes and upgrade existing dwellings for vulnerable Queenslanders. - The QHIGI procurement process launched on 28 October 2021 to invite interest in any one of three initiatives and will deliver accelerated social housing supply of 6,365 social housing commencements through: - HIF a \$1 billion investment which will generate an estimated \$40M to deliver 3,600 new social housing dwelling commencements and additional affordable housing between 2021-2025: - the EOI for the HIF remains open for proposals to be submitted - regional allocation of the 3,600 commencements under the HIF will be determined by demand and opportunities. - QuickStarts Qld a capital investment program to commence 2,765 new social housing dwellings over four years, primarily through partnerships with Community Housing Providers (CHPs), for social housing eligible clients. - Help to Home (H2H) a \$40M dollar investment to deliver private market outcomes for 1,000 households and additional spot purchase for two years with the first stage engaging Registered Community Housing Providers to manage the properties and deliver services to eligible social housing customers: - the EOI for H2H closed on 3 December 2021 - the program is progressing through two stages - the first stage involved procuring the registered housing providers to manage tenancies and is currently being finalised - the next stage will focus on sourcing suitable properties from the market, launch to market occurred May 2022; and most of these homes will be newly built properties that are yet to come onto the rental market, or existing homes that haven't been on the rental market before.
+- The 2022-23 Budget includes \$441.3M for capital purchases and capital grants through the QHIGI to deliver new social homes and upgrade existing dwellings for vulnerable Queenslanders. - The QHIGI procurement process launched on 28 October 2021 to invite interest in any one of three initiatives and will deliver accelerated social housing supply of 6,365 social housing commencements through: - HIF a \$1 billion investment which will generate an estimated \$40M to deliver 3,600 new social housing dwelling commencements and additional affordable housing between 2021-2025: - regional allocation of the 3,600 commencements under the HIF will be determined by demand and opportunities. - QuickStarts Qld a capital investment program to commence 2,765 new social housing dwellings over four years, primarily through partnerships with Community Housing Providers (CHPs), for social housing eligible clients. - Help to Home (H2H) a \$40M dollar investment to deliver private market outcomes for 1,000 households and additional spot purchase for two years with the first stage engaging Registered Community Housing Providers to manage the properties and deliver services to eligible social housing customers: - the program is progressing through two stages - the first stage involved procuring the registered housing providers to manage tenancies and is currently being finalised - the next stage will focus on sourcing suitable properties from the market, launch to market occurred June 2022; and - most of these homes will be newly built properties that are yet to come onto the rental market, or existing homes that haven't been on the rental market before.